Winning Pokemon Showdown

 Conclusion & Future Work

-We successfully found optimal Pokémon strategies using game theory.
+We found optimal Pokémon strategies through game theory.

 The computational complexity explodes as we add Pokémon.
 With just 7 Pokémon, we evaluated 595 unique matchups.
 With 50 Pokémon, we’d need to analyze over 230,000 team combinations and millions of matchups.
 For n Pokémon, we’d need approximately O(n² + (n choose 3)²) matchups.
 Pokémon battles hit a sweet spot where optimal strategies exist but are hard to find due to the massive state space.
 That said, it’s possible!
 (We might just have to rewrite our Python in Rust…)

-Looking ahead, we’d like to expand to the top 50 Pokémon in the current meta.
-We’d need to account for unknown movesets and better handle the randomness.
+Next, we’d like to expand to the top 50 Pokémon in the current meta, handling unknown movesets and randomness better.
 Eventually we want to tackle 6v6 with switching.
 That’s 9 choices per turn instead of 4.

-Our paper and code are available on GitHub if you’d like to explore our methods or build upon our work.
-Special thanks to Professor Manolis Vlatakis for being an encouraging mentor through this process!
-This project spawned out of his graduate class at UW-Madison: Game Theory, Optimization, and Learning (in Spring ’25).
+Our writeup and code are available on GitHub if you’d like to explore or build on our work.
+Special thanks to Professor Manolis Vlatakis for mentoring us through this project!
+This project grew out of his graduate class at UW-Madison: Game Theory, Optimization, and Learning (in Spring '25).